ammar1y/personal-website/_posts/English/2020/2020-02-12-Analysis-of-International-Football-Matches-Between-1872-and-2018.md

 ## Analysis Results

-The results will be presented as visualizations that answer the questions mentioned above.
+The results will be presented as visualizations that answer the questions mentioned above.<a name="played-most"></a>

 ### Which team played the largest number of matches throughout history?